Lector's Notes | To the home page![]() of Lector's Notes | |

 Then in the final paragraph make sure your congregation hears the contrasts between "you" and "us" so they'll get a feel for the great reconciliation described here.

-I recently heard an excellent homily based on today's gospel.
+I once heard an excellent homily based on today's gospel.
 Building on Jesus' injunction that his missionaries travel light, the preacher asked us about the baggage we carry through life, baggage in the sense of our dispositions, expectations, fears and the like.

 I would amplify that with these links to the first and second readings.
 The priest Amaziah had grown comfortable with his baggage, his cozy position in the Bethel sanctuary, and that institution's alliance with the institution of kingship.
 This prevented him from hearing the prophecy of Amos.
 And in Ephesus, Jews and Gentiles had, like Jews and Gentiles elsewhere, carried baggage in the form of prejudice about each other.
 Saint Paul blesses God for letting both groups shed these burdens, embrace each other, and reveal God's long-hidden plan.
 What prejudices burden us, keeping us from cooperating in God's universal plan of salvation?
 To what comforts are we so loyal that we are deaf to the Word of God?